CumulusNetworks/docs/content/cumulus-linux-50/System-Configuration/Date-and-Time/Setting-Date-and-Time.md

 ### Follow the Guided Wizard

-To set the time zone using the guided wizard, run `dpkg-reconfigure tzdata` as root:
+To set the time zone using the guided wizard, run the following command:

 ```
 cumulus@switch:~$ sudo dpkg-reconfigure tzdata